 1. It is the responsibility of the renter and tenant (the students) to determine the suitability of any rental agreement.

 2. Please remember to be a good neighbor.
 Make note of the noise ordinances in the area you are residing.
 Also, please note that the Guiding Principles of Conduct do apply to your conduct off campus.
-For more information visit the university’s Guiding Principles of Conduct and Disciplinary Procedures on page 95 in our on line student handbook (www.pace.edu/student-handbook).
+For more information visit the university’s Student Handbook website and read the Guiding Principles of Conduct and Disciplinary Procedures pages.

 3. If you move into an off campus apartment or house, be sure the smoke detectors are working and that you also have carbon monoxide (CO) detectors.
 If you do not have smoke detectors and carbon monoxide detectors please notify your landlord.
 Additionally, in order to stay safe please review the following publications published by the NY State Department.

 - Fire prevention – Home Safety Checklist (PDF)

 - Fire prevention – Smoking (PDF)